-The 2000 Harwich Local Comprehensive Plan (LCP) discusses the potential for additional growth in Harwich in the Land Use/Growth Management chapter.
-Based on build-out results from the October 2000 EOEA Build Out study conducted by the county for Harwich, there is the potential for 2,780 new residential dwelling units on the residentially zoned lots that remained undeveloped at the time of the analysis.
-That potential, together with the increase in traffic volume anticipated by the increase in residences, led to the recommendation in the LCP that the acquisition of open space could reduce the potential impact on town services and town roads.
+The 2000 Harwich Local Comprehensive Plan (LCP) discussed the potential for additional growth in Harwich in the Land Use/Growth Management chapter.
+The potential for almost 2,800 new residential dwelling units together with the increase in traffic volume anticipated by the increase in residences, led to the recommendation in the LCP that the acquisition of open space could reduce the potential impact on town services and town roads.